hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * Can be because your model has remembered the mapping between the training samples and the targets.
 * Can be because there is new samples in the testing set that never appeared in the training set.
 * The infrastructure is too complex and learned unnecessary patterns.
+* INformation loss in the hidden layers.

 ### Solutions to Avoid Overfitting
 * Plot the metrics (such as loss, accuracy, etc.) between training set and validation set, stop training near the epoch that starts to show the opposite trending between training metrics and validation metrics.
+  * Note, it doesn't need the 2 curves to be close to each other, we just need to check the moving trending (up or down) for each curve.
+For example, when the training acccuacy keeps going up, at point A, validation accuracy starts going down, then this point A can be the stopping point even if later validation accuracy could still move up after point A.
+* Avoid having the dimensions of the hidden layers < N, N is the number of classes

 ## Well Known Datasets
 * [Keras packaged datasets][3]